jbajic/blog/_posts/2023-10-24-transaction-isolation.md

 ---

-**Transaction** is an abstraction used to emulate atomic execution of set of commands, and how well it emulates that depends isolation level.
-And since database systems support concurrent execution of multiple transactions, transaction levels serve as a way to isolate execution of one transaction from another in a specific way.
+**Transaction** is an abstraction used to emulate atomic execution of set of commands, and how well it emulates depends on isolation level.
+Since database systems support concurrent execution of multiple transactions, transaction levels serve as a way to isolate execution of one transaction from another in a specific way.